Skip to content

 The TUI crawler

 The barrow crawler is a complete, playable game built on osrlib and nothing else — no curses, no Textual, no web framework, just input(), print(), and the standard library.
-It exists to make one claim concrete: everything a session needs to run — rules, dice, state, the event log — lives in the library, and everything a front end supplies — rendering, input handling, authored content, even a whole quest — is ordinary application code written against the public surface.
+It exists to make one claim concrete: everything a session needs to run — rules, dice, state, the event log — lives in the library, everything a front end supplies — rendering, input handling — is ordinary application code written against the public surface, and the game's content, its fetch quest included, is authored adventure data the library's own interpreter plays.
 The same GameSession this example drives could sit behind a web API or a graphical client instead; nothing about it assumes a terminal.

 This page walks that split section by section, excerpting the crawler's real source.
 For the commands the game understands and how to run it yourself, see the example's own README on GitHub — one command starts an interactive game: uv run python -m examples.tui_crawler.